nuc-astro/WinNet/bin/movie_script/README.md

   Output name of the movie.

 - `--parallel_save`
   Whether or not to save the movie in parallel.
-To save a movie in parallel, mpi4py as well as ffmpeg is required.

 - `--parallel_cpus=PARALLEL_CPUS`
   Number of CPUs to use for parallel saving.